0xOperant/crackwatch/README.md

 Crackwatch monitors a specified password cracking process and posts periodic updates to slack.
 I've used it successfully with hashcat and mdxfind, but it should be able to work with others, like john.
 Be sure to specify the full path to the potfile, if it's not in the same directory.
-The interval is the length of time between updates.
+The interval is the length of time between updates, in minutes.
 For example, `60` would post updates every hour.
-The webhook url can be provided as an argument, or added to the `webhook_url` variable in crackwatch.sh.
+Your webhook url must be added to the `webhook_url` variable in crackwatch.py.

 This can be adapted to pretty much any webhook.
 PRs are welcome.